Gender & Women’s Studies Department

 Gender and women’s studies explores gender across disciplines, and asks the question: “How does gender, as it intersects with race, class, ethnicity, age, sexual orientation, and nationality affect people’s lives?”

-For 30 years, the gender and women’s studies program has been asking and answering this question, critiquing traditional disciplines for their lack of attention to gender and supplying needed research to fill in the gaps.
+For over 30 years, the gender and women’s studies program has been asking and answering this question, critiquing traditional disciplines for their lack of attention to gender and supplying needed research to fill in the gaps.

 Gender and women’s studies not only brings new perspectives to anthropology, history, sociology, literary analysis and other fields, but it also puts theory into practice.